 Hiroto Ogawa is a Japanese Foreign Service professional.
 He is currently serving as a Second Secretary at the Embassy of Japan in India, dealing with political, diplomatic and security issues.
 Hiroto graduated from Keio University (Japan) in 2010 with a Bachelor’s Degree in Law(BA), the University of Tokyo’s Graduate School of Public Policy in 2012 (MPP), and Georgetown’s National Security LL.M. in May, 2015.
 Hiroto entered the Ministry of Foreign Affairs of Japan in 2011, and focused on bilateral relations between Japan and North and South Korea for two years.
 During the summer of 2014, Hiroto interned at the Japan Chair at the Center for Strategic and International Studies (CSIS).

-LCDR Pasieta graduated the Naval Justice School in March of 2003.
+CDR Pasieta graduated the Naval Justice School in March of 2003.
 Her first tour was at Naval Legal Service Office Central in Pensacola, Florida, where she worked as a Legal Assistance and Defense Attorney and was Legal Assistance Department Head.
 From 2005-2006, she was stationed in Bahrain as Deputy Staff Judge Advocate for Commander, Navy Region Southwest Asia, and she also served as Trial Counsel at Region Legal Service Office Europe and Southwest Asia.
-LCDR Pasieta was a “Gunfighter” in the Office of the Judge Advocate General, General Litigation Division (Code 14) at the Washington Navy Yard from 2006-2009.
+CDR Pasieta was a “Gunfighter” in the Office of the Judge Advocate General, General Litigation Division (Code 14) at the Washington Navy Yard from 2006-2009.
 From 2009-2011, she was Assistant Fleet Judge Advocate, Administrative Law and International/Operational Law, for U.S. Pacific Fleet in Hawaii.
 From 2011-2012, she served as the Deputy Executive Assistant to the Judge Advocate General.
 In 2013, she graduated with distinction from the Georgetown University Law Center with a Master of Laws in National Security Law and with a Master of Arts in National Security and Strategic Studies from the U.S. Naval War College.
 From 2013-2015, she was detailed to the Office of the General Counsel, Department of Defense, as Associate Deputy General Counsel (Intelligence).
+She was a Deputy Staff Judge Advocate at U.S. Pacific Command from 2015-2017, focusing on Operational and Intelligence Law.

-LCDR Pasieta’s personal awards include the Defense Meritorious Service Medal, Meritorious Service Medal (two awards), Navy & Marine Corps Commendation Medal (three awards), and Navy & Marine Corps Achievement Medal (two awards).
+CDR Pasieta’s personal awards include the Defense Meritorious Service Medal (two awards), Meritorious Service Medal (two awards), Navy & Marine Corps Commendation Medal (three awards), and Navy & Marine Corps Achievement Medal (two awards).

-Logan Perel serves as Intelligence Counsel for the Office of the General Counsel at the U.S. Department of Homeland Security.
-In this capacity, Mr. Perel provides legal advice and counsel regarding the management and operations of the Department’s Intelligence Enterprise.
-Mr. Perel also provides dedicated legal support to the Department’s Security, Counterintelligence, and Information Safeguarding programs.
-Mr. Perel previously served as Assistant Counsel to the Inspector General at the U.S. Department of Homeland Security.
-Mr. Perel earned his J.D.,cum laude, and his National Security Law LL.M.,with distinction, at Georgetown and his B.A.,cum laude, in Political Science at the University of Florida.
-Mr. Perel is a member of the Florida Bar and the District of Columbia Bar.
+Logan Perel serves as an Attorney Advisor with the Office of the Chief Counsel (Foreign Assets Control) at the Department of the Treasury.
+In this capacity, Mr. Perel is responsible for advising the Office of Foreign Assets Control with respect to the interpretation, implementation, and enforcement of U.S. economic and trade sanctions.
+Mr. Perel previously served as Intelligence Counsel for the Office of the General Counsel at the Department of Homeland Security where he provided legal advice and counsel regarding the management and operations of the Department’s Intelligence Enterprise, including the Department’s Security, Counterintelligence, and Information Safeguarding programs.
+Mr. Perel also previously served as Assistant Counsel to the Inspector General at the Department of Homeland Security.
+Mr. Perel earned his J.D.,cum laude, and his National Security Law LL.M., with distinction, at Georgetown University and his B.A., cum laude, in Political Science at the University of Florida.
+Mr. Perel is a Certified International Privacy Professional/Government and a member of the Florida and District of Columbia Bars.

 Isaiah Peterson graduated from Harvard College with a BA in Philosophy and a secondary in Evolutionary Biology.
 He received a JD from Georgetown and is entering the Air Force JAG Corps.
 While at Georgetown, Isaiah served as the Editor-in-Chief of the Georgetown Journal of Law and Public Policy and participated in two National Security Crisis Law Simulations.
 He also helped Georgetown finish second at the 2015 Moot Court National Championship.